List of Most Frequently Asked .Net Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 - Server Side – Storing the information on the Server.
 It is easier to maintain the information on the Server rather than depending on the client for preserving the state.

 Q #12) What is an Assembly?
 What are the different types of Assemblies?

-Ans: An Assembly is a collection of logical units.
+Answer: An Assembly is a collection of logical units.
 Logical units refer to the types and resources which are required to build an application and deploy them using the .Net framework.
 The CLR uses this information for type implementations.
-Basically, Assembly is a collection of Exe and Dlls.
+Basically, Assembly is a collection of Exe and DLLs.
 It is portable and executable.

 There are two types of Assemblies, Private and Shared.

-A Shared assembly can be shared by multiple applications.
+- Shared Assembly can be shared by multiple applications.
 It is installed in the GAC.

 Q #13) Explain the different parts of an Assembly.

-Ans: The different parts of an Assembly are:
+Answer: The different parts of an Assembly includes: